k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 - Creating test names for display
 - Generating dashboard names for display
 - Building rows for the tables that will display tests
-- Retrieves data from the back end for the "Test Results" table
+- Retrieving data from the back end for the "Test Results" table
-- Contains events for when a test form is submitted, a setup form is submitted, a test (one or many) is stopped, and when data retrieval for results table is complete.
-Other components subscribe to these events to either process data or perform necessary operations to update the UI based on these events.
+- Firing events for when a test form is submitted, a setup form is submitted, a test (one or many) is stopped, and when data retrieval for results table is complete.
+Other components subscribe to these events to either process data or perform necessary operations to update the UI based on the event.

 ##### ConfigFormValidators.ts

 This contains the various custom validators that have been used as the project progressed.
 They will not be listed here as they are self explanatory, however in the case of the "cannotContainDuplicatePrefix" validator, it uses a set in AppSettings.ts (testPrefixSet) to keep track of the prefixes that are currently in use.
-As of the writing of this document, this validator is not currently in use.
+As of the writing of this document, this validator is not currently in use, but its function remains implemented and ready to use when required.

 #### Angular Components